tasmota/mgos32-to-tasmota32/README.md

-# ⚠️ New Shelly fw 1.4.x seems to break device using OTA convert ⚠️
-The reason is found.
-Working on update...

 # Shelly convert to Tasmota
 This guide explains how to convert Shelly ESP32 and ESP32-C3 driven devices to Tasmota (no other firmware!)